-We have also compared our performance against the targets we set ourselves for 2018-19 and found...
+We have also compared our performance against the targets we set ourselves for 2018/19 and found

-9 indicators met or exceeded target and 7 indicators were within 5% of hitting the target

-3 indicators missed the target, all of which were also below the Wales average.
+- 10 indicators met or exceeded target and 6 indicators were within 5% of hitting the target - 2 indicators missed the target, both of which were also below the Wales average.

 Performance indicators are not the only measure of how well services are performing, nor do they tell the whole story, but they can help.
 We also look at residents' views and survey responses, and the comments, compliments and complaints we receive through social media.
 We compare our performance with published best practice, we also consider what our auditors and inspectors are telling us.
 There is always something we can learn to continually improve what we do.
-All of these steps help us to make sure that the services we provide help to make RCT a great place to live, work and visit.
-We also need to contribute to the seven national Well-being goals for Wales set out in the Well-being of Future Generations Act, which is described in more detail in page 32.
-In 2018, the Welsh Government published its second report, 'Well-being of Wales 2018' which sets out the progress being made across 44 public bodies in Wales, to meet these seven national goals.
-Whilst the report is not about Rhondda Cynon Taf, we can use this information to look at the Council's contribution to the 7 national Well-being goals.
-In parallel, the Welsh Government also published for the first time, a separate report on the 'Well-being of Children across Wales' which we are using to consider what we do in RCT.
-SECTION
+All of these steps help us to make sure that the services we provide help to make RCT a great place to live and visit.

-We have used the most recent all Wales data from 2017-18 to compare our 2018-19 performance.
+1 We have used the most recent all Wales data from 2017/18 to compare our 2018/19 performance